-She began her career in 2006, teaching media literacy and computer literacy classes at the Suffolk County House of Corrections via Bunker Hill Community College’s reentry program.
+She began her career in 2006, teaching media literacy and computer literacy courses at Bunker Hill Community College’s reentry program at the Suffolk County House of Corrections.

 In 2010, Rosa developed a series of creative learning initiatives to promote skill-building in Science, Technology, Engineering, Arts and Mathematics, devoting time to youth development work across several organizations, including the Umass Boston/Noble and Greenough Upward Bound Program, the Urban Scholars Program, the Clubhouse Network, and Movement City at Lawrence Community Works.

 Rosa brings to the ACLU, six years of entrepreneurial experience as a multimedia communications lead, working with small businesses and mission-driven non-profit organizations.
 She has designed, developed, implemented and supported content strategies and national communication campaigns at YW Boston and City Year, where she served as the Senior National Communications Manager for an alumni community of 32,000+ members.